Psychedelic Drug Laws in Switzerland: A Novel Approach

 It’s used as an analgesic, veterinary anesthetic, or in combination with psychotherapy.
 There are a few clinics that have recently been granted approval to use IV ketamine in the treatment of depression.

-We expect to see more ketamine clinics opening up here in the near future as more research is published elucidating the effectiveness of ketamine and other psychedelics for healing mental illness.
+We expect to see more ketamine clinics opening up here soon as more research is published elucidating the effectiveness of ketamine and other psychedelics for healing mental illness.

 What’s the Difference Between Legalization & Decriminalization?

-While these two terms are similar, there are vital differences between decriminalization and legalization.
+While these terms are similar, there are vital differences between decriminalization and legalization.

 Decriminalizing a substance reduces penalties and fines, but the substance remains illegal.